-The 450 churches that we represent in our district (and a similar number in our sister district in Southern California) are doing our best to address these needs.
+Our district includes 50 churches in Nevada, and these churches are doing their best to address these needs.
 Most of our churches have transitioned to online worship, teaching, and connection.
-Many have experienced an increase in the number of people that we've been able to reach.
+Many have experienced an increase in the number of people that we have been able to reach.
 However, there is a limit to what we can do online.
 People are social and they need in-person gatherings.
 We may be spared of the virus, but the remedy will harm us anyway.
 Our society needs to allow worshipping communities to gather again.

 Finally, we want to offer our help.
 Our churches are already actively serving the needs of their local community.
-However, it occurs to us that there may be other need that we have not seen; some other way that we canhelp.
+However, it occurs to us that there may be other need that we have not seen; some other way that we can help.
 If so, please contact us and let us know what you would like from us.

-Rev. Bret Allen, District Superintendent റെ behalf of the Executive Presbytery of the Assemblies of God, Northern California and Nevada District Council Assemblies of God
+Rev. Bret Allen, District Superintendent

+On behalf of the Executive Presbytery of the Assemblies of God, Northern California and Nevada District Council

-Northern California and Nevach District Courici, Inc.
+Assemblies of God Northern California and Nevada District Council, Inc.

-605 | S. Watt Ave. • Sacramento, California 95829-1304 Phone: (916) 379-9600 • Fax: (916) 379-9692
+605 | S. Watt Ave. • Sacramento, California 95829-1304

+Phone: (916) 379-9600 • Fax: (916) 379-9692

-DISTRICT Statistics RESOURCE CENTER
+DISTRICT RESOURCE CENTER